I’ve been thinking a lot

 suffering from Alzheimer’s, may be "actively dying," in the words of her

 attending nurse.
-As soon as I finish writing these words to you, I’ll book
+Just before writing these words to you, I booked

 a flight from here to there, from a world I’ve made for myself and my